Back to Index

 It's obvious, isn't it?
 There is nothing we remember forever.

-That is, even if you do remember something throughout your life it's only because you repeatedly recall that fact/information.
+That is, even if you do remember something throughout your life it's only because you repeatedly recall that

 If something is important to you, you will think about it from time to time -